Sidi Kacem

 Sidi Kacem (سيدي قاسم) is a city in Rabat-Salé-Kénitra, Morocco.
 It is the capital of Sidi Kacem Province.

 History

-During the French period, the city was called Petitjean, in reference to a French captain who was killed in May 1911 during the "pacification" of Morocco.
+Under the French colonial regime, the city was called Petitjean or Petit Jean, in reference to a French captain who was killed in May 1911 during the French campaign to "pacify" Morocco.
 The French started oil drilling exploration in the vicinity of Sidi Kacem in 1934; production of crude oil began locally in 1939.

 Slightly to the south of Sidi Kacem lies Volubilis, which was in antiquity an important Roman town near the westernmost border of the Roman Empire.
 It was built on the site of a previous Mauretanian settlement from the third century BC, if not earlier.

 Weather

 Summers are hot to very hot, highs clock between 32 and 36 °C. Winters in the other hand are comparatively chilly, especially at night, and lows usually go beyond the freezing point.
 During the winter it rains with an average precipitation of 350 and 600 mm.
 It does not snow in Sidi Kacem.